straz/artificialtrust/_articles/decisions.md

 "I've made this decision, it can be used now."
 It's more comfortable to keep the decisions you've already made.

+Of course you can go back and look at it again, maybe even reverse it.
+That's ok, it just means you don't trust it any more.

 It's expensive to go back and check a decision.
 It takes time and effort.
 While you're doing all that checking, you can't move forward.
 You might miss out on something.

-Of course you can go back and look at it again, maybe even reverse it.
-That's ok, it just means you don't trust it any more.

 Trust is the great time-saver for brains &mdash; it means you don't need to go back and revisit a decision you've made.

 ### The trust recognizer

-We have a gatekeeper, which decides what's trustworthy and what isn't.
+How do we choose what to believe in?
+We have a gatekeeper which decides what's trustworthy and what isn't.
 This is our trust recognizer.
 It sets the bar for the decisions we abide by, decisions we disavow, and decisions we need to re-examine.
+It is the arbiter of what "feels right."

 When we choose what to have for lunch, we're influenced by a wide range of inputs: hunches, appetites, experience, reason, evidence, and